projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 In the handlers for EPT violation or APIC access VM exit, ACRN will:

-1. Fetch the MMIO access request's address and size
+1. Fetch the MMIO access request's address and size.

-2. Do *decode_instruction*  for the instruction in current RIP with the following check:
+2. Do *decode_instruction*  for the instruction in the current RIP with the following check:

    a.
 Is the instruction supported?
-If not, inject #UD to guest.
+If not, inject #UD to the guest.
    b.
-Is GVA of RIP, dest, and src valid?
-If not, inject #PF to guest.
+Is the GVA of RIP, dest, and src valid?
+If not, inject #PF to the guest.
    c.
-Is stack valid?
-If not, inject #SS to guest.
+Is the stack valid?
+If not, inject #SS to the guest.

 3. If step 2 succeeds, check the access direction.
-If it's a write, then do *emulate_instruction* to fetch MMIO request's value from instruction operands.
+If it's a write, then do *emulate_instruction* to fetch the MMIO request's value from instruction operands.

-4. Execute MMIO request handler, for EPT violation is *emulate_io* while APIC access is *vlapic_write/read* based on access direction.
+4. Execute the MMIO request handler.
+For EPT violation, it is *emulate_io*.
+   For APIC access, it is *vlapic_write/read* based on access direction.
 It will finally complete this MMIO request emulation
    by: